open-webrtc-toolkit/owt-server/doc/servermd/API.md

 ## 5.1 Rooms {#RESTAPIsection5_1}
 Description:<br>
 A room is the conference where users can communicate by real-time video and audio.
 Rooms are served by services.
 These resources can only be accessed after authenticated to their owner services.
 Rooms can have different settings for various scenarios.
-Making call on room resources provides users the ability to customize rooms for different needs.
+Making call on room resources provides users the ability to customize rooms for different needs.<br>

 Data Model:<br>